 No experience with meditation or Centering Prayer is required to participate in this study group!
 For more information about this group, please contact us.

 EDUCATION FOR MINISTRY

 Education for Ministry (EFM) is a four-year course in theology, Scripture, and church history.
-Classes are based on small-group study and practice.
-Because classes run on a one-year cycle, the class is open for enrollment only once a year.
-Enrollment in EFM at St. Luke’s will open in the fall.
+Classes are based on small-group study and practice and run on a one-year cycle, open for enrollment yearly in the fall.
 For more information, visit the EFM website.